blood tests

 10 tips to help you take a finger-prick blood test

 At-home blood tests are a simple, easy way of gaining insight into your health without any of the hassle of a visit to the doctor.
 At Numan, we run blood tests that can identify if you have any underlying causes of erectile dysfunction, testing for diabetes, cholesterol and testosterone.
-We also offer a full health check with our Fear Nothing Blood Test that measures important biomarkers to give you an accurate insight into your overall health and wellbeing.
+We also offer a full health check with our Complete Blood Test that measures important biomarkers to give you an accurate insight into your overall health and wellbeing.

 While for most, using an at-home finger-prick blood test is a fairly simple activity, it can be more difficult for others.
 To help prevent any frustration you may feel, we’ve put together a list of tips to help get the blood flowing and ensure you carry out the test safely and effectively.
 We've also created a step-by-step video that takes you through the process from start to finish.